 The Super Bowl is coming up fast and to be honest, I don’t care all that much about what teams are playing!
 WHAT?
 Yes, it is true, I am not a huge football fan.
 I AM, however, a huge fan of Super Bowl snacks!
 To me, Super Bowl parties are all about the food, the commercials and spending time with friends.
 I love to serve finger foods, snacks, appetizers and nibbles during the big game that are full of flavor.
 Bold and spicy foods are a huge hit with my family so I usually add a bit of heat to just about all of our recipes.
+My homemade Thai peanut butter sauce has loads of sriracha in it!.
 I don’t really like buying a lot of premade foods because I am never really sure what sort of stuff manufacturers put in them.
 If you are considering what type of Super Bowl snacks to serve your guests, I really recommend you whip out a cookbook and get creative in the kitchen rather than buying stuff premade.

 While I am pretty capable in the kitchen, one thing I have always had trouble with was breads.
 I can do quick breads and muffins but if something calls for yeast and rising I start to panic!
 I was recently given the opportunity to try out Fleischmann’s RapidRise Yeast and while I was a little bit nervous, I forged on ahead determined to create this bread recipe.
 I chose this particular recipe because it looked very hearty and filling.
 I have a husband and teenager who probably eat more than most football players so I need something that will fill them up!
 It also look relatively easy and not horribly intimidating, which is a big plus!
 Fleischmann’s yeast is known for it’s quality and reliability and for giving at-home bakers confidence in their from-scratch recipes.
 They have some great info on the Fleischmann’s Yeast’s baking website if you are just as nervous as I am about making home made bread!